Expert medical and surgical care in Thailand

 • Recurrence of reflux symptoms over time

 The most important risk factor is patient selection.
-A fundoplication performed on a patient with functional heartburn (no true acid reflux on pH testing) will not help — and may create new symptoms.
+A fundoplication performed on a patient with functional heartburn (no true acid reflux on pH testing) will not help, and may create new symptoms.
 Thorough pre-operative testing is the best risk-reduction strategy.

 Is Fundoplication Safe in Thailand?

 Yes.
 Laparoscopic fundoplication at a JCI-accredited Thai hospital follows the same surgical protocols and uses the same equipment as leading Western upper-GI centres.
 Our partner surgeons are board-certified with specific anti-reflux surgical experience.
-The key safety factor is patient selection — thorough pre-operative testing ensures the procedure is appropriate.
+The key safety factor is patient selection; thorough pre-operative testing ensures the procedure is appropriate.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Insist on full pre-operative testing — endoscopy, oesophageal manometry, and 24-hour pH monitoring.
+Insist on full pre-operative testing: endoscopy, oesophageal manometry, and 24-hour pH monitoring.
 If any provider offers fundoplication without these tests, walk away.
 Choose a surgeon with specific upper-GI or anti-reflux experience, not a general laparoscopic surgeon.
 Discuss the wrap type in relation to your motility results.

 When Is Revision Surgery Needed?